Hobblebush/bio-blog/content/reproduction/cyclebyweek.md

 ## The quick and dirty:

 Your egg has been released from your ovary and travels down the fallopian tube.
 You may feel warm this week.
+The luteal phase should last between 12 and 16 days, and should be consistent in length.
+The follicular phase is affected by many factors, but the luteal phase should not be.

 ***